zulthaxion/extended-style-selector/README.md

 ### Usage

-The extension is active when open and in active when closed like the "Hires.
+The extension is enabled when the options panel is open and disabled when the panel is closed like the "Hires.
 Fix" and "Refiner" options.
 Write your prompts, select a style file and a style then hit generate!
 The selected style will be applied to your prompts.

 ### Modes